Cryohealthcare's Cryochamber and Cryosauna

 The Cryosauna and Cryochamber are cooled to cryogenic temperature range of −200 °F to −240 °F.

-In the Cryosauna, the patient is protected with socks, gloves, and slippers.
-In the Cryochamber, the paitnet wears additional mouth and ear protection.
+In the Cryosauna, clients are protected with socks, gloves, and slippers.
+In the Cryochamber, clients wears additional mouth and ear protection.
 Clothing worn during the treatment is minimal: for women clothing is optional while for men genitals have to be covered with cotton underwear.
-During treatment the average skin temperature drops to 10 °C (50 °F), while the coldest skin temperature can be 0 °C (32 °F).
-The core body temperature remains unchanged during the treatment, however it may drop slightly afterwards.
+During the 1.5-3min session the average skin temperature drops to 10 °C (50 °F), while the coldest skin temperature can be 0 °C (32 °F).
+The core body temperature remains unchanged throughout the process, however, it may drop slightly afterwards.